fawazsiddiqi/recommendation-system-with-a-Restricted-Boltzmann-Machine-using-tensorflow/README.md

 - An [IBM Cloud Account](http://ibm.biz/RBM_TensorFlow)
 - IBM Cloud Pak for Data

+### Estimated time

+It should take you approximately 40 minutes to complete the tutorial.

 ## What is a Restricted Boltzmann Machine (RBM)?
 But before we start, let's talk a bit about the basics of RBM.
 An RBM is a two-layered (input layer and hidden layer) Artificial Neural Network which learns a probability distribution based on a set of inputs, it is a stochastic (non-deterministic) which helps us solve different combination based problems.
 RBM's can be used for dimensionality reduction, classification, regression, collaborative filtering, feature learning, and topic modeling.